Michael Jackson tops Forbes list of highest-earning dead celebrities

 The 13 deceased celebrities included on Forbes list earned a total of $363.5 million.

-Forbes compiled the list by talking to estate managers, lawyers and licensors and analyzing estimated posthumous earnings between October 2013-14.
+Forbes compiled the list by talking to estate managers, lawyers and licensor and analysing estimated posthumous earnings between October 2013-14.

 (Reporting by Patricia Reaney; Editing by Piya Sinha-Roy and David Gregorio)